Lucioschenkel/dotfiles/README.md

 # Setup

-I've configured by local environment using [GNU Stow](https://www.gnu.org/software/stow/stow.html).
+I've configured my local environment using [GNU Stow](https://www.gnu.org/software/stow/stow.html).
 I'm using the default behavior which is to symlink files up one directory.
 To get started on a new system, follow these steps:

 ```shell
 git clone git@github.com:Lucioschenkel/dotfiles.git ~/dotfiles